judicial-processes-and-legal-systems

 Jury service is a fundamental aspect of democracy.
 It allows citizens to participate in the legal process and ensures that the rights of individuals are protected.
 Here are some key reasons why jury service is important:

 - Checks and Balances: It serves as a check on government power by allowing ordinary people to decide the outcome of legal disputes.
+The jury acts as a bulwark against arbitrary or oppressive enforcement of laws.

 The Oath: Text and Meaning